Tomesco/dog-breed-classifier/README.md

 ### Training Data

-Training data consists of over 8000 dog images tagged with their breed's.
-The imaged are split into training, test and validation sets.
+Training data consists of over 8000 dog images tagged with their breeds.
+The images are split into training, test and validation sets.

-The data contains instances of minimal inter-class variation, such as retrievers and spaniels.
+The data contains instances of minimal inter-class variation, such as between retrievers and spaniels.

 | Retriever | Spaniel |
 | ---- | ---- |